Gay San Francisco

 Second Act Marketplace & Events (1727 Haight St, Haight-Ashbury), fresh food and beverages, movies, live music, comedy shows, classes and community meetings.

 The Marsh (1062 Valencia St, Mission District), breeding ground for new performance art.

 The New Parkway Theater (474 24th St, Uptown/KoNo, Oakland), eclectic film screenings, queer cinema, comfortable couches, American diner cafe food and drinks.

-Theatre Rhinoceros Live Queer Theater at The Eureka Theatre (215 Jackson, Embarcadero), the longest-running US queer theater company, with productions throughout the season.
-Note: The Eureka folded July 2017, to be renamed Gateway Theatre, recalling its 1967-98 cinema days.
-The 42nd Street Moon production company, with musicals at the venue, is taking over the lease.
-See The Rhino website for their 2017-18 season program.
+Theatre Rhinoceros Live Queer Theater at The Gateway Theatre (215 Jackson, Embarcadero), the longest-running US queer theater company, with productions throughout The Rhino season.
+The 42nd Street Moon production company also presents their musicals at the venue.

 Victoria Theater (2961 16th St, Mission), oldest operating SF theatre; events, films, drama.

 Vogue Theater (3290 Sacramento St), historic building, popular contemporary films, live performances and special events.